Paul Collins (American writer)

-Paul Collins (born January 12, 1969) is an American writer, editor and Chair of English at Portland State University, in Portland, Oregon.
+Paul Collins (born January 12, 1969) is an American writer, editor, and professor of English and Creative Writing at Portland State University, in Portland, Oregon.
 He is best known for his work with McSweeney's and The Believer, as editor of the Collins Library imprint for McSweeney's Books, and for his appearances on National Public Radio's Weekend Edition Saturday with Scott Simon.
 His own books deal primarily with quirky forgotten figures from history, sometimes interwoven with memoir.
 Damian Kulash of the band OK Go has stated that the chapter in Collins' book "Banvard's Folly" about Augustus Pleasonton's patent on blue light led to them naming their third album Of the Blue Colour of the Sky.

 Biography

-Collins was born in 1969 in Perkiomenville, Pennsylvania, and graduated from the University of California, Davis, and College of William and Mary.
+Collins was born in 1969 in Perkiomenville, Pennsylvania.
+He graduated from the University of California, Davis with his B.A., the College of William and Mary with his M.A., and from the CUNY Graduate Center with his Ph.D..
 He is married to the children's author and illustrator Jennifer Elder.
 He is the parent of an autistic child and is known for his writings on the subject of autism.
 His book on the subject, Not Even Wrong, was adapted by Oliver Goldstick into the play Wild Boy.
 Collins was awarded a Guggenheim Fellowship in 2009.